Most buyers who earn $70,000 a year can qualify for houses priced between $210,000 and $290,000.

 Debt-to-income ratio

 This ratio compares your existing monthly debt payments to gross monthly income.
-Lenders typically prefer a good debt-to-income ratio below 36%, though some— like Better Mortgage—allow up to 45-50%.
+Lenders typically prefer a debt-to-income ratio below 36%, though some, like Better Mortgage, can allow up to 45-50%, especially on FHA loans.
 With a $70k salary providing $5,833 monthly income, keeping total debts under $2,100 maximizes borrowing potential.

 Loan type

-Exploring various types of mortgage loans can substantially increase what home you can afford on a $70k salary.
-The right program might boost your buying power by $30,000-$50,000 compared to standard conventional financing.
+The right type of mortgage loans can increase what home you can afford on a $70k salary.

 Estimating the home you can afford on a $70K income